 Circle Process

-The goal of the Anishinabek Nation Circle Process (Circle Process or ANCP) is to support child and youth well-being through a culturally-based, voluntary, non-court mandated, child-centered, confidential circle, providing family dispute resolution.
+The Anishinabek Nation Circle Process (Circle Process or ANCP) is a culturally-based, voluntary, child-centered, confidential circle, providing Anishinabek First Nation families with the support needed to create a plan that address child and youth well-being issues.

 This non-judgmental approach assists Anishinabek children, youth and families in creating solutions to family conflict, provided in a safe space, using the guiding principles of: